2minzy/Movie_app/README.md

-Movie website using themoviedb API
+Movie website with themoviedb API